surifirstpin/Acubi_Tech_Doc/SQL_Runner_TD.md

   - To Recall the saved Query in any of the new SQL runner Query, Click **Play Button** for the bookmarked query under Tagged Section.
   - To Delete the Tagged query, Click Delete icon in Tagged Section.

 ## Find
-To view a specific value from the data retrieved, select **Find** from drop-down list of the field header.
+To view a specific value from the data retrieved, select **Find** from list Icon Provided at top right of thr of the field header.

 ## Group